Omar-zoubi/reading-notes/Reading-notes201/reading02.md

 ## Links in HTML
 #### Links are the defining feature of the web because they allow you to move from one web page to another — enabling the very idea of browsing or surfing.

-## Emai-Links
+## Email-Links
 ***mailto***
-#### email link looks just like any other link but, when it is clicked on, the user's email program will open a new email message and address it to the person specified in the link, you have to use 'mailto' in the begining of 'href'.
+#### email link looks just like any other link but, when it is clicked on, the user's email program will open a new email message and address it to the person specified in the link, you have to use 'mailto' in the beginning of 'href'.
 ![](https://www.greengeeks.com/tutorials/wp-content/uploads/2017/06/EmailHTMLCode.jpg)

 ***To open any linl in a new window you have to type 'target="_blank"'***